 Much of Dr. Bueno’s research is funded by the National Cancer Institute (NCI), which is a testament to the important work he is doing for mesothelioma patients.

 Dr. Bueno’s Background

 Dr. Bueno is board-certified in general surgery, thoracic surgery, and surgical critical care.
-He specializes in lung cancer and mesothelioma research and is interested in the use of biogenetics, including the gene-ratio test, to better detect all forms of mesothelioma and predict their outcomes.
+He specializes in lung cancer and mesothelioma research and is interested in the use of genetic engineering to better detect all forms of mesothelioma and predict their outcomes.

 Dr. Bueno’s Career Accomplishments

 He founded the current cancer research lab at Brigham and Women’s Hospital, which is used to study and develop innovative treatments for mesothelioma and other forms of cancer.

-- Awards & Honours
+Awards & Honors

 - Boston Magazine: Top Doctors

 - Castle Connolly America’s Top Doctors For Cancer